 Now that we have covered tools for staying healthy and happy while working remotely, what about making sure your career is healthy too?

+Research trends in your professional role, as well as in the industry itself.
 Never stop learning, keep that brain active!

-8. Build Your Translation Community
+8. Build Your Community

 Without coworkers at a set office space, we lose that community from our lifestyle.
 Studies say companionship and community can be as important to health as a good diet and exercise.